shreyapillai819/shreyacodsoft/README.md

 This project will help you understand game theory and basic search algorithms.
 USED JAVA IN THIS

+Task3
+IMAGE CAPTIONING

+Combine computer vision and natural language processing to build an image captioning AI.
+Use pre-trained image recognition models like VGG or ResNet to extract features from images, and then use a recurrent neural network (RNN) or transformer-based model to generate captions for those images.
+USED PYTHON IN THIS

 WITH UNDERSTANDING AND IMPLEMENTATION OF THESE 2 TASKS I COULD GAIN IMPETUS KNOWLEDGE ABOUT THE WORKING AS IT MADE ME TO LEARN NEW STUFF AND CHARGE UP MY MEMORY.